-Course Name: Current Issues in Security and Intelligence Course Code: MASI 614 Credit hours: 3
+Course Name: Current Issues in Security and Intelligence

 The course examines current issues in security and intelligence.
 Thus, building on the foundation established by core courses in the program, it will vary and fluctuate with the altering landscape of our changing world.
 This course it equips students with critical assessment skills, applied to contemporary issues in security and intelligence.
 How they are formulated and executed as strategically and tactically.
 It provides a panoramic view of nation-states interactions.
 The course assesses the important variables that play a part in contemporary global security and intelligence.
 The research and presentations performed as component assessments within this course contribute to student preparation for the thesis process.
 Upon completion of the current course, with all required elective courses, it will lead to the thesis.